More About Roller Conveyors

-A roller conveyor is a system designed to transport items, commonly used in warehouses, manufacturing plants, and distribution centers.
+A roller conveyor, also named roller conveyor table, is a system designed to transport items, commonly used in warehouses, manufacturing plants, and distribution centers.
 It consists of a series of rollers mounted on a frame, allowing items to move smoothly from one point to another.
 Roller conveyors can be either powered or gravity-fed, depending on the specific requirements of the operation.
+According to the weight of the transported materials, it can be divided into light, heavy and heavy-duty roller conveyors.

 Key Components of Roller Conveyors

-- Rollers: Cylindrical tubes made from metal (steel, stainless steel), plastic, or composite materials.
+- Conveyor Rollers: Cylindrical tubes made from metal (carbon steel, stainless steel), plastic, or composite materials.
 They vary in diameter and spacing based on load requirements.

-- Frame: Structural support (steel, aluminum) that holds rollers in place.
+- Conveyor Frame: Structural support (steel, aluminum) that holds rollers in place.

 - Non-Powered: Relies on gravity (declined) or manual force.